 What about bad weather issues?

-There is a “Port Captain” for Cabo San Lucas, and he is responsible for determining if it’s safe enough to fish offshore or not.
-If he feels that the weather conditions are too unsafe, he will shut down the port and no fishing charters are able to leave.
+There is a “Port Captain” for Cabo marina, and he is responsible for determining if it’s safe enough to fish offshore or not.
+If he feels that the weather conditions are too unsafe, he will shut down the port and no charter boats are able to leave.

 Unfortunately, we very rarely get any advance warning.
 You may show up only to be told we won’t be able to fish.
 If this happens, we will do our best to re-schedule your trip for another day during your stay, or if no other options are available, we will refund your money 100%!